urlstechie/urlchecker-python/README.md

 urlchecker check --file-types *.html .

 # Check hidden flies
-urlchecker check --file-types .* .
+urlchecker check --file-types ".*" .

 # Check hidden files and html files
-urlchecker check --file-types .*,*.html .
+urlchecker check --file-types ".*,*.html" .
 ```

+Note that while some patterns will work without quotes, it's recommended for most
+to use them because if the shell expands any part of the pattern, it will not work as
+expected.
 By default, the urlchecker checks python and markdown.

 ### Check GitHub Repository